Skip to main content

 Optional injection

-By default, @ValueMapValue injection is optional -- if the property does not exist, the field is null.
-To make injection required:
+By default, Sling Model injection is required -- if a property does not exist, the model fails to adapt ( adaptTo() returns null).
+To make injection optional:

 @Model(adaptables = Resource.class, defaultInjectionStrategy = DefaultInjectionStrategy.OPTIONAL)